 Parking available onsite

-Inside, the Shed is a cavern of considered gifts and homewares arranged on trestle tables against stone walls.
-Outside, a sea of flowers fans out to the centre's boundary.
-A clapboard entrance signals the way into the homely café and gives the air of a station waiting room.
-Old-fashioned values reign in the kitchen where everything is homemade from scratch – the cheese and fruit scones and cream teas are legendary and held in particularly high regard.
+Outside, a sea of floral colour fans out to the centre's boundary.
+A clapboard entrance signals the way into the homely café where a warm welcome from Alison and the team awaits.
+(It's the kind of place where the staff remember your name.)
+Inside, the Shed is a cavern of gifts, displayed against the original stone walls.
+Old-fashioned values reign in the kitchen, with everything made from scratch; the cheese scones, fruit scones and cream teas are legendary.

 Buy The Extra Mile Guide

 The Extra Mile: Delicious Alternatives to Motorway Services is your essential glovebox guide to good food on the move.
 The guidebook is a great gift for motorists and foodies who prefer to avoid motorway services and boring, big-brand food.
 Find independent cafes, pubs, local coffee and tea shops and lovely farm shops near motorway junctions and main roads.
 To improve your journey, support small businesses and discover real local flavours, order your copy today (edition 4 published March 2023 and available now).